jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 banner-width: 400
 banner-height: 400
 ---
 In this second installment of a planned series of articles, I'll demonstrate how I created a simple fluent interface and domain-specific language (DSL) in Kotlin.
-I'll do this in the context of solving the [Day 7 puzzle](https://adventofcode.com/2023/day/7) of [Advent of Code (AoC) 2023](https://adventofcode.com/2023).
+I'll do this in the context of my initial solution to the [Day 7 puzzle](https://adventofcode.com/2023/day/7) of [Advent of Code (AoC) 2023](https://adventofcode.com/2023).

 You can see the full code in [my GitHub repo for AoC 2023](https://github.com/jlacar/aoc-2023-kotlin/blob/main/src/Day07.kt).